Report this

 Introduction

-Importing and exporting databases is a common task in software development.
-You can use data dumps to back up and restore your information.
-You can also use them to migrate data to a new server or development environment.
+Importing and exporting databases is a common task in software development and system administration.
+You can use data dumps to back up and restore information, duplicate environments, or migrate data to a new server or hosting provider.

 1-Click deploy a database using DigitalOcean Managed Databases.
 Let DigitalOcean focus on scaling, maintenance, and upgrades for your database.